Before the recipe cards are gone.

 A stack of fifty cards can be captured in an afternoon.

-When you save a handwritten card into your Heirloom cookbook, her name goes on the recipe.
-When you adapt it — more garlic, less salt, a Dutch oven instead of a stockpot — the lineage stays: her original, your version, clearly distinguished.
+When you save a handwritten card into your Heirloom cookbook, the cook’s name goes on the recipe.
+When you adapt it — more garlic, less salt, a Dutch oven instead of a stockpot — the lineage stays: the original, your version, clearly distinguished.
 Your kids will cook from it one day.
-Her name will still be there.
+The original author’s name will still be there.

 This is what a heritage cookbook is supposed to be: a record of who fed whom, handed down in legible form, so the recipes can keep being cooked.